 - Traditional Semesters

 Learning on a traditional-semester timeline means you may have breaks between coursework, lessening the chance of burnout and increasing the likelihood of success.
 At a rate of two courses per semester, it will take you under four years to complete this program (Advanced Standing students can complete it in approximately two years).
-Regular Admission students also have the option of taking more courses per semester, if they choose to graduate sooner.

 - A Truly Collaborative Fieldwork Experience